open-solid/bus/README.md

 ## Installation

-First things first, you need to add Simple Messenger to your project.
+First things first, you need to add the Messenger package to your project.
 Open your terminal and type in:

 ```bash
 composer require open-solid/messenger